This past summer I have been a woman on a mission.

-If you are wanting to whitewash your rabbit hutches, chicken coops, barns, or any other outdoor building then you’ll need to use two different recipes.
-The first recipe I’m going to share with you is the old timey indoor recipe.
+If you want to whitewash your rabbit hutches, chicken coops, barns, or any other outdoor building then you’ll need to use two different recipes.
+The first recipe I’m going to share with you is the old-timey indoor recipe.

-And the reason it is meant for indoor use is because it is water soluble.
+And the reason it is meant for indoor use is that it is water-soluble.
 It will have to be gone over in the future again to keep all of the benefits I mentioned above going strong for you and your animals.

 You will need: